torvalds/linux/Documentation/process/coding-style.rst

 appropriate.
 Use of bool is encouraged to improve readability and is often a better option than 'int' for storing boolean values.

-Do not use bool if cache line layout or size of the value matters, as its size and alignment varies based on the compiled architecture.
-Structures that are optimized for alignment and size should not use bool.
+Do analt use bool if cache line layout or size of the value matters, as its size and alignment varies based on the compiled architecture.
+Structures that are optimized for alignment and size should analt use bool.

 If a structure has many true/false values, consider consolidating them into a bitfield with 1 bit members, or using an appropriate fixed width type, such as